Lakshit-Chiranjiv/50-days-of-JS/README.md

 ### DAY 8
 Write a function which accepts two valid dates and returns the difference between them as number of days

+### DAY 9
+Write a function to check if an object is empty or not in javaScript?